-Hawaii is going after General Excise and Transient Accommodations Taxes
+Hawaii is “Going After” Unpaid General Excise and Transient Accommodations Taxes

 Some landlords are not aware of these taxes or the filing requirements for them.
 Others “kind of knew” but didn’t do anything about it.

-Because there are so many rental operators not paying the taxes, Hawaii recently added a special enforcement task force to find individuals and business not in compliance.
+Because there are so many rental operators not paying these taxes, Hawaii recently added a special enforcement task force to find individuals and business that are not in compliance.

 How to Respond to a TA and/or GE Tax Assessment letter?

 First of all, be sure to contact the examiner who’s contact information is on the letter before the due date.
 If you let this slide, it will become very difficult, expensive, or impossible to fight any resulting assessment.

 The next thing you will need to do is to ask what is required of you from the examiner.
 Most will request that you file your delinquent tax returns for the period in which you had these rentals.
 They will also want to see that you will be compliant going forward.